oils-for-unix/oils/doc/ysh-faq.md

 ## Related

-- [Oil Language FAQ]($wiki) on the wiki has more answers.
-They may be migrated here at some point.
+- [YSH FAQ]($wiki) on the wiki has more answers.
+We may be migrate some of them here.